ElectricRCAircraftGuy/eRCaGuy_dotfiles/useful_apps/README.md

 1. LibreOffice
 <a id="terminator"></a>
 1. `terminator` terminal - allows easy splitting and tiling of multiple terminals in one single window!
 A good *local terminal* alternative to `gnome-terminal` + `tmux` for splitting windows.
 You can right-click in the terminal and split the window horizontally or vertically.
+    1. Quick summary: how to install and configure `terminator` to have the settings that I like:

     1. *Config settings to change:*
         1. See my notes here: [eRCaGuy_dotfiles/home/.config/terminator/README.md](../home/.config/terminator/README.md)
             1. See especially my comments here and below it: [GitHub: micro: Fixed: how to disable interfering shortcut keys in `terminator`](https://github.com/zyedidia/micro/issues/2688#issuecomment-1404008312)